nirajccs1999/Pizza_Sales_Analysis/README.md

 - Revenue breakdown by pizza type.
 - Recommendations for inventory management and marketing strategies.

+## Dashboard
+Here is a snapshot of the dashboard created for the Pizza Sales Analysis:

 ## Usage
 To use this project:
 1. Clone the repository to your local machine using: